Status and phase

 Specific Aims:

-Aim 1: Determine whether orthopaedic polytrauma patients who receive IV ketorolac, 15 mg every six hours, in combination with standard of care (SOC) analgesia for the first five inpatient days are less likely to develop chronic opioid use, defined as continued use at six months post-injury, compared to patients receiving similar placebo injections in combination with SOC.
+Aim 1: Determine whether orthopaedic trauma patients who receive a scheduled five-day course of low-dose ketorolac (15 mg IV every six hours, with transition to 10 mg orally every eight hours if discharged prior to completion of the five-day regimen) in combination with standard of care (SOC) multimodal analgesia (MMA) are less likely to develop chronic opioid use, defined as continued use at six months post-injury, compared to patients receiving SOC MMA alone.

 Aim 3: Determine (1) the extent to which early pain control during the intervention, assessed using pain VAS and MME intake, mediates the effect of ketorolac on chronic opioid use, (2) the extent to which early pain control mediates the effect of ketorolac on the functional response to pain measures, assessed using BPI, PROMIS-PI, and BRS, and (3) the extent to which early pain control and the functional response to pain in combination or isolation mediate the effect of ketorolac on chronic opioid use.

-Study Design: Polytrauma patients aged 18 to 70 years of age with a New Injury Severity Score greater than 9, consistent with moderate injury, and anticipated admission of at least 5 days to ensure completion of the treatment will be enrolled.
-Once enrolled, patient randomization will be stratified by site and NISS score categorization (either 10-15 or greater than 15).
+Study Design: Adult patients (aged 18 to 70 years) with an acute orthopaedic traumatic injury undergoing operative fixation and admitted at participating Level 1 trauma centers will be enrolled.
+Once enrolled, patient randomization will be stratified by site and NISS score categorization (either 1-15 or greater than 15).
 Experienced clinical research staff will prospectively identify patients with strict adherence to all inclusion and exclusion criteria.
-Participants will be randomized to treatment (15 mg of ketorolac plus SOC multimodal analgesia every 6 hours for 5 days) or control (similar volume of saline every 6 hours plus SOC multimodal analgesia for 5 days).
+Participants will be randomized to treatment (15 mg of ketorolac IV every 6 hours for up to 5 days in combination with SOC MMA; patients discharged prior to completing the five-day regimen will complete the remaining treatment with oral ketorolac 10 mg every 8 hours) or to SOC MMA alone.
 Measures of the functional response to pain including the BPI, PROMIS-PI, and BRS will be collected at hospital discharge and 3- and 6-months post-injury.
 Outcome measures of pain including VAS and MME will be recorded at enrollment, during the first five days of inpatient admission, at discharge, and at clinic follow-ups.
-The treatment and control groups will be compared using the intention-to-treat analyses across the primary and secondary outcomes.
+The treatment and SOC groups will be compared using the intention-to-treat analyses across the primary and secondary outcomes.
 Mediation analyses will be used to understand how early pain control and the functional response to pain mediate the effect or lack of effect on chronic opioid use to better understand the factors that lead to this devastating complication.

 Enrollment